 Simply put this is a simple way to store common grooming necessities and keep them organized in an easy to find location with everything you need at your fingertips.

 Charles Doppelt original design was a bag that sits on the counter as seen above.
 More modern designs include hanging bags.
 These are meant to hang on a towel rack or even in the shower.
-Some people prefer to keep them with shampoo and conditioner and hang over the shower faucet.
+Some people prefer to keep them with shampoo and conditioner and hang over the shower faucet for easy access.

 The name mens hanging toiletry bag and dopp are synonymous and for the most part interchangeable.